 Steps 1 to 5 run by default on individual patches after which the patches are merged into one.
 Steps 6 to 8 run by default on the merged patch.
-It is also possible to run steps 6 to 8 on individual patches by setting the patch_flag to 'y', e.g.,
+It is also possible (though not recommended) to run steps 6 to 8 on individual patches by setting the patch_flag to 'y', e.g., >>stamps(6,8,'y')

-'''

->>stamps(6,8,'y')

-'''